|Home . Media Centre . Museum . Publications . Speeches . Careers in BOU . Contact Us|

 Finally, there are set mechanisms for addressing any contradictions within the course of our public duty.
 Therefore, any BoU staff acting outside these avenues and is found to be culpable in fomenting allegations, intrigue or undermining established management processes, shall be subjected to the Bank’s disciplinary proceedings.

-Bank of Uganda raises CBR to 10 Percent in October 2018
+Bank of Uganda maintains CBR at 10 percent in December 2018

 28 Sep, 2018